Istanbul Şehir University: Campus

-Istanbul Şehir University had three campuses, West Campus, East Campus, and South Campus, all of which were located in Altunizade, Üsküdar.
-Later, during the academic year 2017–18, Istanbul Şehir University moved to its main campus in Dragos, Kartal, where construction was long delayed due to environmental concerns.
+Istanbul Şehir University operated three campuses in Altunizade, Üsküdar — referred to as the West Campus, East Campus, and South Campus.
+During the 2017–2018 academic year, the university relocated to its main campus in Dragos, Kartal.
+The move had been delayed for an extended period due to environmental concerns surrounding the construction of the new campus.

-The Dragos campus had a number of facilities and amenities including an on-campus dorm, a library, a soccer field, a student center with numerous restaurants, and a large outdoor rec area.
+The Dragos campus featured a range of facilities designed to support academic and student life, including on-campus dormitories, a library, a soccer field, a student center with dining options, and a large outdoor recreational area.
+These amenities aimed to create a comprehensive environment for education and community activities.